[Webinar] – Detecting Illegal Transshipment Techniques. Register Now

 Best Practice #4: Make a plan to address identified risks

-While automation plays a key role in your sub-tier supplier assessment, human intervention is required to develop your mitigation process.
-A key step here is to document due diligence efforts and mitigation actions for internal audit and external regulators.
+While automation plays a key role, human intervention is required to develop your mitigation process.
+A key step is to document due diligence efforts and mitigation actions for internal audit and external regulators.

-Mitigation steps could include: additional site visits or background checks, implementing contractual and policy changes, identifying a backup supplier, and finding alternative suppliers.
+Mitigation steps could include additional site visits or background checks, implementing contractual and policy changes, identifying a backup supplier, or finding alternative suppliers.

 Best Practice #5: Continuously monitor

 Supplier activity is fluid, and the regulatory landscape is shifting.
-Assessing sub-tier suppliers and responding to emerging risk need to be ongoing efforts.
+Assessing sub-tier suppliers and responding to emerging risk must be ongoing.

-Keep the supplier investigatory process evergreen with ongoing, real-time monitoring against up-to-date public data.
-For example, if a supplier’s purchases change from one month to the next, automated risk detection platforms can surface changes in trade risk that will allow organizations to plan for how to mitigate this risk.
+Keep the process evergreen with real-time monitoring against up-to-date public data.
+For example, if a supplier’s purchases change from one month to the next, automated risk detection platforms can surface changes in trade risk, allowing organizations to mitigate immediately.

-By implementing these five best practices across the upstream supply chain, organizations can achieve increased efficiency, improved accuracy, time and cost reduction through automation, and greater compliance confidence.
+By implementing these five best practices, organizations can achieve increased efficiency, improved accuracy, reduced costs, and greater compliance confidence.

 Our recent partnership integrates Sayari’s business risk intelligence and ownership data with GAN Integrity’s end-to-end third-party management automation, delivering a joint solution for onboarding, assessing, monitoring, and managing sub-tier supplier relationships.